 Levelling up during Crimson Days will earn players an Illuminated and Crimson Engram each.
 Apparently, Crimson Engrams are not capped but you can only earn them through gameplay.
 Players will need to reach level caps to qualify, which for Expansion 1 owners is 25 and 20 for those without it.

 Bungie also has five new rewards for completing the “Welcome to Crimson Days” milestone, matches in the Crimson Days Crucible playlist, Leviathan Raid or the Raid Lair: Eater of Worlds and the Nightfall Strike.
 The event officially ends at 9am PST on Tuesday, 20 February, 2018.
-You can find out more in the official announcement .
+You can find out more in the .